cvelasco88/node-crud-generator/README.md

 A `-` prefix can be used to specify decending order.

-Sort fields can be chained using `+`.
+Sort fields can be chained using comma seperation.

 #### Example

 `/?sort=-name`: Sorts by name in decending order.

-`/?sort=name+-date`: Sorts by name in ascending order and date in decending order.
+`/?sort=name,-date`: Sorts by name in ascending order and date in decending order.

 ## Filtering